Spoilers follow for Army of the Dead and Army of Thieves.

 - Army of the Dead ending explained: is Dieter alive?

-Army of the Dead 2 release date: when will it launch?
+Army of the Dead 2 release date: when is it?

 As we mentioned, Netflix hasn’t greenlit a sequel, so there’s no release date yet.
-This depended on Army of the Dead’s success but, given its popularity, it's likely this is a case of ‘when’ and not ‘if’.
+Given Army of the Dead's popularity, however, it's likely this is a case of ‘when’ and not ‘if’.

-It seems that Army of the Dead 2 is now happening, too.
-According to The Hollywoord Reporter, Snyder is thrashing out the details for a sequel with head writer Shay Hatten following the signing of his exclusivity deal with Netflix.
+It seems that Army of the Dead 2 is happening, though.
+In July 2021, The Hollywood Reporter claimed that Snyder was thrashing out the details for a sequel with head writer Shay Hatten after the former had signed a two-year exclusivity deal with Netflix.

 Army of the Dead 2 cast: who could return?

-There are only a few survivors by the movie’s end, so there won’t be many returning cast members for any potential sequel.
-Depending on where Army of the Dead 2 could be set (more on this below), we might not even see those individuals reprise their roles either.
+There are only a few survivors by the movie’s end, so there won’t be many returning cast members for its sequel.
+Depending on where Planet of the Dead is set (more on this below), we might not even see those individuals reprise their roles either.

 If any of them do return, these could be the only candidates: